jacobkap/crimebythenumbers/docs/graphing-2.md

 Note that while the overall trend (of most deaths being around age 25) doesn't change when we alter `bin`, the data gets more or less precise.
 Having fewer bins means fewer, but larger, bars which can obscure trends that more, smaller, bars would show.
 But having too many bars may make you focus on minor variations that could occur randomly and take away attention from the overall trend.
 I prefer to err on the side of more precise graphs (more, smaller bars) but be careful over-interpreting data from small groups.

 These graphs show the y-axis as the number of people in each bar.
-If we want to show percent instead, we can add in a parameter for `y` in the `aes()` of the `geom_histogram()`.
-We add in `y = (..count..)/sum(..count..))` which automatically converts the counts to percentages.
+If we want to show proportions instead, we can add in a parameter for `y` in the `aes()` of the `geom_histogram()`.
+We add in `y = (..count..)/sum(..count..))` which automatically converts the counts to proportions.
 The "(..count..)/sum(..count..))" stuff is just taking each group and dividing it from the sum of all groups.
 You could, of course, do this yourself before making the graph, but it's an easy helper.
-If you do this, make sure to relabel the y-axis so you don't accidentally call the percent a count!
+If you do this, make sure to relabel the y-axis so you don't accidentally call the proportions a count.

 ```r